anbox/anbox/docs/install.md

 ## Available snap channels

-Currently we only use the beta and edge channels for the Anbox snap.
+Currently we only use the edge channels for the Anbox snap.
 The edge channel tracks the latest development is always synced with the state of the master branch on github.
-The beta channel is updated less frequently to provide a more stable and bug free experience.
+There is a second release channel, beta, that's getting old.

 Once proper confinement for the Anbox snap exists we will also start using the candidate and stable channels.